-Amy Green works on outreach with the IASS Global Soil Forum to sensitize and engage society on the issues of soil and land.
+Amy Green worked on outreach with the IASS Global Soil Forum from June 2014 to November 2016.
+She sensitized and engaged society on the issues of soil and land.
 A wide variety of formats including publications such as the Soil Atlas, animation films, art exhibitions, and science communication formats such as a gameshow at the International Green Week speak to different target groups with a similar message: the need for societal mobilization for an effective and equitable protection of soil and land rights.

 Dr Andrea Mues

 Dr Andrea Mues joined the IASS as a project scientist in June 2014.
 Her research interests include atmospheric chemistry, regional air quality and its modelling and the interaction between air quality and climate.
 She studied meteorology at Freie Universität Berlin, where she also received a doctorate.

 Angela Borowski started working at the IASS in 2010 as adviser to nobel laureate and former Scientific Director Carlo Rubbia.
 She has an MSc in International Relations and Communications and long-term professional experience in international project management in both the private sector and non-governmental institutions.
 Since 2014, she has been project-coordinator for the Potsdam Summer School.